 Like most adult students, John's life was filled with responsibilities when he began earning his Bachelor of Science in Commerce and Business Administration online from UA.

 Between coaching youth hockey, playing junior hockey and interning with the Tampa Bay Lightning, he managed to squeeze in a class or two at UA.
 He also struggled with medical issues that kept him in and out of the hospital; however, he remained focused on the ultimate prize - earning a degree from The University of Alabama.
 For John, that had always been a lifelong goal.

-“I constantly tell people the degree isn't different.
-I even sent someone a picture of my degree to prove that it was exactly the same as one earned on campus.
+“The degree isn't different...
 It doesn't say online.
 It doesn't say distance.
 It doesn't look any different.
-It's the same exact degree,” he said.
+It's the same exact degree, he said.

 As John launched his coaching career, the online BSCBA program gave him the flexibility he needed to earn his degree.
 He soon relocated to Tuscaloosa, after accepting a head coaching position, and finished his degree.